microsoft/TypeScriptSamples/imageboard/README.md

 4. Install the app's node dependencies with the following command:
 `npm install`

+5. After ensuring that `tsd` is available globally (`npm install -g tsd`), install the typings with the following command:
+`tsd install`

 5. Compile the app with the following command:
 `tsc --sourcemap --module commonjs app.ts`